joshk/hued-travis-ci-status/README.md

 # Travis CI in all the Hues

-A little app which syncs the status of projects you are testing on travis-ci.org to your (Philips Hue)[http://meethue.com] lights.
+A little app which syncs the status of projects you are testing on travis-ci.org to your [Philips Hue](http://meethue.com) lights.

 Runs happily on a Mac or Raspberry Pi.

 To install:
 `bundle install`

-Then setup which lights map to which projects on (Travis CI)[https://travis-ci.org]:
+Then setup which lights map to which projects on [Travis CI](https://travis-ci.org):
 `bundle exec ruby setup.rb`

 And finally sync the projects state and lights: